Smriti925/getincontact/README.md

 # getincontact
-here is the way to getincontact: file:///D:/html_basics/html%20sublime/gitbyme/Profiles.html
+here is the way to getincontact